metagov/gateway/README.md

 # Metagov

-Help us build a governance layer for the Web!

-The Metagov toolset is intended to help developers and users quickly prototype and deploy governance modules and governance structures within any online community (across games, blockchains, and social networks).
+Metagov is intended to help developers and users quickly prototype and deploy governance modules and governance structures within any online community (across games, blockchains, and social networks).
 It is being developed by the [Metagovernance Project](www.metagov.org), a nonprofit research group focused on the governance of virtual worlds.

 Currently, this repo is mostly a placeholder for documentation related to speccing out early prototypes of the toolset.
 It is intended to facilitate and serve as a site for collaboration with developers interested in contributing to the project.